 – Saint Teresa of Calcutta

-We host PACEM guests in the Parish Activities Center for 2 weeks each year.
-When we host this fall, we will, once again, need hundreds of parishioners to serve our guests by providing food, doing laundry, spending time with the men, and setting up and take down the area, and assisting with a variety of other tasks.
-If you would like to be involved in one of the many jobs that are necessary while we are hosting, please stay tuned in October for the announcements that direct you how to get involved.
-As sign-ups are taking place, the spreadsheets and duties will be posted to this page, too.
+We usually host PACEM guests in the Parish Activities Center for 2 weeks each year.
+When we help with the hosting this fall, we will, once again, need hundreds of parishioners to serve our guests by providing food, buying water, making reminder calls, and assisting with a variety of other tasks.
+If you would like to be involved in one of the many jobs that are necessary while we are hosting, sign up online here.

 If you would like to get involved with our PACEM committee, please contact Tom Eckman () or Sheila Herlihy, Coordinator of Justice & Charity in the office ().